postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 If you are not signed in to Postman, you see the state as **Offline**.
 Click **Sign In** to connect to Postman.

 If you are offline, you will be in the _Scratch Pad_, which is a space where you can work locally without a connection or login to Postman.
-Work you do in the Scratch Pad will not be synced to Postman, but you can export it and import it to a workspace later.
+The work that you do in the Scratch Pad will not be synced to Postman, but you can export it and import it to a workspace later.
 For more information see, [Using the Scratch Pad](/docs/getting-started/using-scratch-pad/).

 <img alt="Offline state" src="https://assets.postman.com/postman-docs/scratch-pad-logged-out.jpg" width="300px" />